 The sampling rate refers to how often analog audio is converted into digital form each second.
 It’s measured in Hertz, showing how many samples are taken in a given time.
 For example, a 44.1 kHz sample rate means the audio is captured 44,100 times per second.

 Generally, a higher audio sampling rate results in clearer and more detailed sound.
-Simply put, the more samples of sound you have captured, the better will be the audio quality of your recordings.
+Simply put, the more samples of sound you have captured, the better the audio quality of your recordings.

 What is a Bit Depth?

-Since you know what is sample rate, let’s move to bit depth for a better understanding of sound recording.
-Bit depth is just like the number of colors in the painting, the more digits you have, the more vibrant and accurate results will be.
+Since you know what sample rate is, let’s move to bit depth for a better understanding of sound recording.
+Bit depth is just like the number of colors in the painting; the more bits you have, the more vibrant and accurate the results will be.
 Simply, it determines the amount of information stored in the audio samples that are being recorded.

 For example, if the bit depth is of 16 bits, it shows there are 65,536 different levels of sounds in the sample audio.
 On the other hand, a 24-bit file generally represents over 16 million levels for a better quality sound.
 So, the audio having more bit depth allows more details and dynamic range, ensuring sounds are produced clearly without any distortion.